Your Friday briefing – The New York Times

 Thank you

-To Mark Josephson and Eleanor Stanford for the break from the news.
-Today's backstory is based in part on Jillian Mock's reports for our Climate Fwd: newsletter.
+Mark Josephson and Eleanor Stanford provided the break from the news.
+Today's backstory is based on Jillian Mock's reports for our Climate Fwd: newsletter.
 You can contact the team at [email protected]

 P.S.

+• Here is today's Mini Crossword Puzzle, and a hint: male deer (four letters).
+You can find all our puzzles here.

 • We are listening to "The Daily,quot;.
-Our last episode is the first in a two-part series on the case against Harvey Weinstein.
+Today's episode is the second in a two-part series on the Harvey Weinstein case.

-• Here is today's Mini Crossword Puzzle and a clue: male deer (four letters).
-You can find all our puzzles here.

-• Jodi Kantor and Megan Twohey, the Times reporters who discovered accusations of inappropriate sexual behavior against Harvey Weinstein more than two years ago, recently reflected on the #MeToo movement that their work helped boost.
+• Jodi Kantor and Megan Twohey, the Times reporters who discovered the allegations of inappropriate sexual behavior against Mr. Weinstein, recently reflected on the #MeToo movement that their work helped boost.